 “Where is the promise of his coming?” — 2 Peter 3:4

 This contrasts sharply with much of today’s premillennial discourse, which has become entangled in speculative literalism and doctrinal gridlock.
 In truth, the term premillennialism deserves rethinking.
-Simpson stood closer to the early Church chiliasts, who anticipated a real, embodied reign of Messiah—not as domination, but as covenantal restoration.
+Simpson stood closer to the early Church chiliasts, who anticipated a real, embodied reign of Messiah—not as domination, but as covenantal restoration as described in the prophets and perhaps NOT for a literal Thousand Years.

 In The Coming One, Simpson wrote: